Gunfight at the O.K. Corral: Virgil and Wyatt Earp's reactions

-Wyatt said that he saw Billy Clanton and Frank McLaury in Spangenberger's gun and hardware store on 4th Street filling their gun belts with cartridges.
+Wyatt said that he saw Billy Clanton and Frank McLaury in Spangenberg's gun and hardware store on 4th Street filling their gun belts with cartridges.
 Ike testified afterward that Tom was not there and that he had tried to buy a new revolver but the owner saw Ike's bandaged head and refused to sell him one.
-Ike apparently had not heard Virgil tell him that his confiscated weapons were at the Grand Hotel around the corner from Spangenberger's shop.
+Ike, apparently, had not heard Virgil tell him that his confiscated weapons were at the Grand Hotel around the corner from Spangenberg's shop.

 When Virgil Earp learned that Wyatt was talking to the Cowboys at Spangenberg's gun shop, he went there himself.
 Virgil testified afterward that he thought he saw all four men, Ike Clanton, Billy Clanton, Frank McLaury, and Tom McLaury, buying cartridges.
 Virgil went around the corner on Allen Street to the Wells Fargo office, where he picked up a 10-gauge or 12-gauge, short, double-barreled shotgun.
 It was an unusually cold and windy day in Tombstone, and Virgil was wearing a long overcoat.
 To avoid alarming Tombstone's public, Virgil hid the shotgun under his overcoat when he returned to Hafford's Saloon.

 From Spangenberg's, the Cowboys moved to the O.K.
 Corral where witnesses overheard them threatening to kill the Earps.
 For unknown reasons the Cowboys then walked out the back of the O.K.
 Corral and then west, stopping in a narrow, empty lot next to C. S. Fly's boarding house.

 Virgil initially avoided a confrontation with the newly arrived Frank McLaury and Billy Clanton, who had not yet deposited their weapons at a hotel or stable as the law required.
 The statute was not specific about how far a recently arrived visitor might "with good faith, and within reasonable time" travel into town while carrying a firearm.
 This permitted a traveler to keep his firearms if he was proceeding directly to a livery, hotel or saloon.
 The three main Tombstone corrals were all west of 4th Street between Allen and Fremont, a block or two from where Wyatt saw the Cowboys buying cartridges.
 Miner Ruben F. Coleman later told The Tombstone Epitaph: